-Though controllers assist in the management of a large number of subviews.
-On the other hand, using complicated and complex controllers can result in total disasters that allow you to layer views on top of one another.
+Though controllers assist in managing a large number of subviews, the other hand, using complicated and complex controllers can result in total disasters that allow you to layer views on top of one another.
 As a result, an app developer would find it difficult to utilize the visual editor, which is essential as it displays how an app was constructed in detail.

 3- Get yourself a Preview Editor tool:

-Creating an iOS app or any other application and then test running it might be time-consuming, especially when the developer is dealing with the automatic layout.
+Creating an iOS app or any other application and then test running it might be time-consuming, especially when the developer deals with the automatic layout.
 Hence, having a preview editor, you may edit the view and observe how it reacts to your changes.
 With the +button on the lower left side of the assistant preview editor panel, you may test the interface design across several screen sizes.
-Better UI design means providing a better user experience .
+Better UI design means providing a better user experience.

 4- Segment Your Storyboards:

-Concluding here with a hope that the above discussion would have given a clearer picture about storyboard, how it works and how you can build one for your application.
-Hence, it would be great if you look up to the given suggestions whenever you opt to establish a storyboard for your application; you’ll get it done at ease.
+Concluding here with a hope that the above discussion would have given a clearer picture about the storyboard, how it works, and how you can build one for your application.
+Hence, it would be great to look up to the given suggestions whenever you opt to establish a storyboard for your application; you'll get it done at ease.

-Remember that storyboards are essential tools in app development, handy for those who are visual learners.
+Remember that storyboards are essential tools in app development, handy for visual learners.
 They can assist in speeding up the prototyping process, saving your time.
-Moreover, it can help you with the complexity by encouraging developers to work when it comes to coding logically.
+Moreover, it can help you with the complexity by encouraging developers to work on coding logically.
 In a nutshell, storyboards are the engine that drives app development.
 Hence, it would help if you opted for creating storyboards.Click here to create a mobile app